SaintRyoh/rabbithole/README.md

 ## Installation

+### Prerequisites

+Rabbithole is designed for use on Linux operating systems.
+To use Rabbithole, you should:

+- Have a working Linux installation.
+Rabbithole has been [tested](#looking-for-beta-testers) and is known to work on: Arch (as well as distros based on the aforementioned ones).
+- Be comfortable using the command line, as some aspects of the installation process may require it.
+- Have **git** installed to clone the Rabbithole repository.
+If you don't have git installed, you can install it with your distribution's package manager.
+For example, on
+- Ubuntu, you can install git with the following command: sudo apt install git
+- For the DE-Like Experience, yay should be installed on Arch based distros for the easiest time.

-### Core Packages Only (For Advanced Users)
+### Core Packages Only (Advanced Users)

-These are the dependencies you need if you are going to manually install all of your systray programs.
+These are the dependencies you need if you are going to manually install all of your systray programs and really know what you are doing when it comes to window managers.
 Only recommended for experienced users who want to build their environment themselves.
 You will have to edit the config in ~/.config/awesome/settings.lua with your preferred software before running Rabbithole.
+We still recommened you install our picom config on [post installation](#post-installation).
 ```
 awesome
 rofi